rule

 Chapter 22: The movement of the Planets and their Considered Effects

-(1) The king said: 'Your lordship described how the most powerful god of the sun leaves Mount Meru and Dhruvaloka to its right moving through the different signs and as well going around facing them forwards leaves them at his left side; how must we according reason accept that?
+(1) The king said: 'Your lordship described how the most powerful god of the sun moves around Mount Meru and Dhruvaloka leaving them to his right side, ąnd that he, with the different signs of the zodiac right in front of him, leaves them to his left.
+What should we think about that?'

-(2) To that he [S'uka] clearly stated: 'Just like one, with the movements of small ants spinning around on a potters wheel, may be sure that, due to their changing locations, there is a different experience, may one also be sure of such a difference in moving relative to Meru and Dhruvaloka [the central heap of stars and the galaxy center]: with the stars, that go around with the great wheel of time, they are located at the right, but of the individual motions by the planets lead by the sun upon that spinning wheel of time, is the movement to the stars and signs for sure observed differently.
+(2) To that he [S'uka] clearly stated: 'Just as what one sees with the movements of small ants spinning around on a potter's wheel, that because of their changing positions experience a different orientation, such a difference can also be observed with the movement [of the sun and the planets] in relation to Meru and Dhruvaloka [the central heap of stars and the galaxy center].
+With the stars moving around [that center], the two are located at their right side, but because of the individual movements of the planets led by the sun upon that rotating wheel of time, the sun and planets that are observed in different mansions and constellations are evidently of another progress.

-(11) [More than] two hundred thousand yojanas behind [the moon], leaving Meru to the right are there, together with the many stars that by the Controller were attached to the wheel of time, the twenty-eight stars headed by Abhijit.
+(11) [More than] two hundred thousand yojanas behind [the moon], there are [spinning] with Meru to the right, to the many stars that by the Supreme Controller were attached to the wheel of time, the twenty-eight lunar mansions including Abhijit.

-(15) Two hundred thousand yojanas outside of Mars [astronomy: 778.3 million km from the sun] is there the most powerful planet Jupiter which, if it doesn't run a curve, takes a year [parivatsara] to move through a single sign; to the brahmins in the universe it almost always turns out to be very favorable.
+(15) Two hundred thousand yojanas outside of Mars [astronomy: 778.3 million km from the sun] one finds the most powerful planet of Brihaspati [Jupiter] that, if it does not run a curve, takes a year [a parivatsara] to move through a single constellation.
+It almost always turns out to work in favor of the family of the brahmins.

-(16) Two hundred thousand yojanas behind him is situated Saturn [astronomy: 1.43 billion km from the sun], which takes a period of thirty months to travel through each single sign and is as slow as taking an equal number of years [anuvatsaras] to pass through all of them; it means almost always a lot of trouble to all.
+(16) Two hundred thousand yojanas behind it is situated S'anais'cara [Saturn, astronomy: 1.43 billion km from the sun], that takes a period of thirty months to travel through a single sign of the zodiac.
+Being that slow it takes an equal number of years [30 anuvatsaras] to cover all of them.
+It means almost always a lot of trouble to all.

-(17) A 1.1 million yojanas beyond that one are situated all the great sages who are always thinking of the good fortune of the inhabitants of all the worlds; leaving it to the right do they circumambulate the transcendental abode of the Supreme Lord Vishnu [the center of the stars].
+(17) At 1.1 million yojanas beyond that planet are situated the [seven] great sages [represented by the seven stars of the Great Bear, Ursa Major] who always consider the good fortune of the inhabitants of all the worlds.
+They clockwise circumambulate the transcendental abode of the Supreme Lord Vishnu [the center of the stars].'

 next